There are presently no open calls for submissions.

-Bracken publishes lyrical fiction, poetry, and art inspired by the wood and what lies in its shadows.
-Bracken is looking for short fiction (under 2500 words), poetry, and art that fit the aesthetic of the magazine.
 Before you submit, please familiarize yourself with what we publish by reading our past issues.
-To find out what our editors want, read Amy Lee Lillard's editorial notes on our latest blog, as well as interviews with Alina Rios and Jed Myers (part 1 and part 2) .
+To find out what our editors want, read the interviews with Alina Rios and Jed Myers (part 1 and part 2) .

-We support diversity and welcome stories by and about individuals of all ages, classes, disabilities, ethnicities, genders, nationalities, races, religions, and sexual orientations.
+We support diversity and welcome work by and about individuals of all ages, classes, disabilities, ethnicities, genders, nationalities, races, religions, and sexual orientations.

 Bracken purchases first North American and electronic serial rights.
 Each story or poem we acquire will be published on brackenmagazine.com in an electronic issue.
 We may also excerpt stories and poems for promotional purposes.
 The author retains all other rights.

 Simultaneous submissions are considered.
 We just ask that you let us know promptly if your piece has been accepted elsewhere.
-For a fiction submission, this means you withdraw your submission.
 For a poetry submission, to withdraw individual poems, leave us a note in Submittable.
 To withdraw all poems in a submission, withdraw the submission.

 We don't publish reprints.